IP History – a look at what might have been.

 It is important to remember that a lot of the development went on in parallel.
 Conducting experiments led to lots of different ideas along the way.
 Validating what happened from the paperwork is sometimes an effort in futility.
 Especially when protocols had a single version number, covering both IP and TCP.
 In this document, this is coded as TCPv2.

 This has an 8 bit network identifier and 24 bit host identifier for both source and destination address.
-This is actually the Class A notation used in the Internet for a long time before class-less addressing became much more common.
+This is actually the standard Class A notation used in the Internet for a long time before class-less addressing became much more common.
 This also has almost a fully fledged TCP implementation as well, with state diagrams and discussions of sequence number window collisions.

 IEN28: Draft Internetwork Protocol Specification Version 2 or: